rddunphy/MusicClassification/README.md

 # Applying machine learning techniques to the classification of classical orchestral music

-This  repository contains source code and results for my BEng project at the University of Strathclyde.
-The final report can be found at `docs/report.pdf`.
+This repository contains source code and results for my final-year BEng project at the University of Strathclyde.
+A report on this project can be found at `docs/report.pdf`.

 ## Abstract